MADDOG7321/Scripts/README.md

 ## 'downloadfile.py'
 Simple function that can download files from a website.
 When running the script on its own, the program will access a 'urls.txt' file and read entries to be downloaded and removes the entry from the list when finished downloading that item.

+## 'file transfer application.py'
+A file server and client application.
+Used to serve or receive files.

 ## 'ping logger for domain computers.ps1'
 A very basic powershell script for logging pings to an IP or domain name.
 Designed to be run on multiple hosts from a server.